“Mum, I’ve decided to become a vegetarian.”

 4. Read up on how to ensure your child gets everything they need in their diet

 These days, there is plenty of advice out there about having a healthy vegetarian diet.
 There are protein alternatives, vegetarian vitamin and mineral supplements and meat-free ready meals.
 Even the NHS gives advice on achieving a balanced diet as a vegetarian.
 Know what foods provide iron, calcium, vitamin B12 and omega 3.
 If your child won’t eat those foods, it’s worth considering a supplement.
 Keep an eye on them as well.
 If their energy levels become low or behaviour changes, it’s well worth getting a check up with the GP.
+You can also read some great tips on encouraging healthy eating in children.

 5. Know what’s veggie and what isn’t